 2. Create a Facebook Content Calendar

-Here are some of the things to consider when creating your content calendar:
+Here’s what to consider when building your content calendar:

 3. Promote Your Business Page to Get Followers and Likes